hyperfastingleton/hyperfastingleton.github.io/source/progress/index.md

 Zone 13 was the first village centre zone to break ground, and we are in the late planning stages for Zones 1, 2, 3 and 4.

-We hope to go live at the Community Centre by **the end of February 2017**.
+We hope to "go live" at the Community Centre by **the end of February 2017**.
 Then it is the simple matter of digging the ducting around the village and into your house!

 ## What next?